Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ## Contents of this repository

-This repository contains documentation, specification, APIs, an IDE, and example code for Kaeon FUSION.
+This repository contains documentation, the specification, APIs, an IDE, and example code for Kaeon FUSION.

 ### Direct Links